abrarhaque98/Team_5/README.md

-- We will combine the six datasets mentioned above in a final dataset using SQL, so we can apply the machine learning prediction to final dataset after.
+- We will combine the four datasets mentioned above in a final dataset using SQL, so we can apply the machine learning prediction to final dataset after.